-1. The Action and Limit Levels can be referred to Table 2.8 of this Report.
-2. The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway and associated works.
+1. The Action and Limit Levels can be referred to Table 2.8 of this Report. - 2.
+The key marine works activities of the Project during monitoring included marine filling, seawall and facilities construction, together with runway and associated works such as - bored piling for approach lights.